domRiddle/ASF/Commands.md

 `!iqadd <Bots> <AppIDs>` | `Master` | Adds given `appIDs` to priority idling queue of given bot instances.
 `!iqrm <AppIDs>` | `Master` | Removes given `appIDs` from priority idling queue of current bot instance.
 `!iqrm <Bots> <AppIDs>` | `Master` | Removes given `appIDs` from priority idling queue of given bot instances.
+`!leave` | `Master` | Makes current bot instance leave the group chat.
+For obvious reasons, this command works only in group chats.
-`!leave` | `Master` | Makes bot leave the current group chat.
-For obvious reasons, this command works only in group chats `!loot` | `Master` | Sends all booster packs and Steam trading cards (including foils if `IsBotAccount`) of current bot instance to first `Master` defined in its bot config.
+`!leave <Bots>` | `Master` | Makes given bot instances leave the group chat.
+For obvious reasons, this command works only in group chats.
+`!loot` | `Master` | Sends all booster packs and Steam trading cards (including foils if `IsBotAccount`) of current bot instance to first `Master` defined in its bot config.
 `!loot <Bots>` | `Master` | Sends all booster packs and Steam trading cards (including foils if `IsBotAccount`) of given bot instances to first `Master` defined in their bot configs.
 `!nickname <Nickname>` | `Master` | Changes Steam nickname of current bot instance to given `nickname`.